-In recent months, the value of early care and education has become top-of-mind for many members of our community, including those who struggle to balance remote working while home with young children.
+Over the past year, the value of early care and education has become top-of-mind for many members of our community, including those who struggle to balance remote working while home with young children.
 The lack of high-quality early care and education in Portland – and across Maine – has been negatively impacted by COVID-19.

 Portland Works for Kids has developed a policy agenda to address the short- and long-term aspects of the shortage, including advocating for support for providers and families.
 Short-term, increasing access will help the workforce get back up and running.
 Long-term, research has shown that quality child care yields better academic and social outcomes for children, safer and healthier communities, a better prepared future workforce, and less spending on social services.
 Moving forward, this policy agenda will serve to guide our work with stakeholders to make quality child care a reality for our community’s children and families.

 Organized into three phases, specific consideration was taken in order to address barriers of equity (access and affordability) and quality, as well as systems needs.
 The policy agenda was developed to address the following:

 RESPOND to the immediate needs of families and childcare providers caused by COVID-19 (Timeframe: immediate)

 REBUILD crucial policies so we can move the needle on increasing access to high quality child care in Portland (Timeframe: 1-2 years)

 RENEW the early care and education system to ensure that high-quality early childhood care and education is valued and there are regulatory and governmental systems in place so that programs and providers are thriving with equitable access for all families (Timeframe: 3-5 years)